randaller/llama-chat/README.md

 Place this file and corresponding (torrentroot)/30B/params.json of model into [/model] folder.

-File tokenizer.model should be in [/tokenizer] folder of this repo.
+Place (torrentroot)/tokenizer.model file to the [/tokenizer] folder of this repo.
 Now you are ready to go.

 ```
-python example-chat.py
+python example-chat.py ./model ./tokenizer/tokenizer.model
 ```